g4vrel/simple_ml/InfoGAN/README.md

 - Architecture: Simple MLP for both generator and shared network.
 - Latent variables: The latent space consists of a categorical distribution and a uniform distribution.

-This implementation is heavily based on the [oficial implementation](https://github.com/openai/InfoGAN).
+This implementation is heavily based on the [official implementation](https://github.com/openai/InfoGAN).

 ## Generated samples